What is the super-sample covariance? A fresh perspective for second-order shear statistics: Conclusion

-This finding is not surprising since \citet{Schneider2002} already showed that the Gaussian covariance of shear correlation functions is given by second-order correlation functions of galaxy ellipticities known inside the survey area.
-However, it is interesting for covariances estimated from simulations.
-To obtain a covariance estimate with this approach, it is possible to measure the correlation functions in a few full-sky realisations and account for the survey geometry later with the factor $E_A$.
-Consequently, covariance estimates for different survey geometries can be based on the same simulated correlation functions.
+This finding is not surprising given that \citet{Schneider2002} already showed that the Gaussian covariance of shear correlation functions is given by second-order correlation functions of galaxy ellipticities known inside the survey area.
+However, it provides an alternative method to estimate covariances for varying survey geometries quickly.
+If the $\varkappa^2$-correlation function is known accurately, for example from a single, high-precision simulation, the covariance of the statistics $\hat{\Xi}$ can be calculated by specifying the survey geometry function $E_A$ and evaluating Eq.~\eqref{eq: covariance from correlation functions}.
+Consequently, for this case, changing the survey geometry would not require new simulations to be produced for covariance estimates, provided the redshift distribution of source galaxies remains the same.

-In conclusion, for real-space statistics, the SSC cannot be interpreted as the sole part of the covariance depending on $\ell$-modes larger than a survey area or on clustering information outside the survey.
-Instead, it is more appropriate to define the SSC as the difference between the exact covariance of an estimator and the large-field approximation, which replaces the survey window function by unity everywhere.
-This definition describes both the SSC of the power spectrum and the SSC of the real-space statistic $\Xi$.

-While this paper was concerned with second-order statistics only, similar thoughts apply to higher-order statistics. \citet{Linke2022b} showed that for third-order aperture statistics $\MapMapMap$, the covariance contains several terms that vanish under the large-field approximation and can therefore be considered part of the SSC for $\MapMapMap$.
-One of these terms is already present (and significant) for Gaussian fields.
-Consequently, for $\MapMapMap$, the SSC has a large impact on the overall covariance.
-In contrast, \citet{Uhlemann2022} showed for the convergence probability distribution that the large-field approximation (in their notation $P_d(\theta)\simeq \theta$) leads to model covariances in agreement with simulations, so the SSC is less important for their statistic.
+While this paper is concerned with second-order statistics only, finite-field terms also play a significant role for higher-order statistics. \citet{Linke2023a} showed that for third-order aperture statistics $\MapMapMap$, several finite-field terms occur, with one of them dominating the Gaussian covariance.
+In contrast, for the convergence probability distribution \citet{Uhlemann2023} showed that the large-field approximation (in their notation $P_d(\theta)\simeq \theta$) leads to model covariances in agreement with simulations, and so the SSC is less important for their statistic.
 This indicates that the impact of SSC depends on the considered statistic.

 \begin{appendix}